Basic Italian Pork Chops | Home Ec 101

 This is a simple recipe that can be expanded with little effort to feed a large family.
 Simply double or triple the sauce according to the number of pork chops you cook.
 The sauce below is for 4 -6 1/2″ thick chops, reduce the browning time for thinner cuts.

 The technique for the chops themselves is basic.
-Sprinke lightly with salt and pepper, then dredge in flour.
-To dredge something means to coat it with something, in this case flour.
+Sprinkle lightly with salt and pepper, then dredge in flour.
 Shake off the excess.
 Heat 2 – 3 TBSPs of olive oil over medium heat.
 Place the pork chops in the pan and cook, turning once.
 The meat should be lightly browned.
 Place in an oven safe dish and cover with sauce below.
 Bake at 350°F for 45 – 60 minutes.

 Ingredients: